 Managing Covid-19 in your workplace

-Workforce screening identify high risk or vulnerable workers and comply with all health advice issued by the government.
-Screening when entering the workplace could include temperature checks, hand sanitising and questions including:
+Workforce screening identifies high risk or vulnerable workers and complies with all health advice issued by the government.
+Screening when entering the workplace could include temperature checks, hand sanitising, and questions including:

 - Are you experiencing any cold or flu-like symptoms?

 - Do you have or have you recently had a temperature?

 - Have you been in contact with any confirmed cases of Covid-19, or anyone awaiting results of a Covid-19 test?

 If anyone answers yes to any of the above, they shouldn’t enter your workplace and should seek medical advice immediately.

 Covid-19 is highly contagious and spreads through contact with contaminated surfaces, objects, and hands.

 Provide sanitiser, hygiene protocol posters, reduce the number of physical objects such as documents, this could involve switching to digital files.
 Introduce more regular and in-depth cleaning procedures.
 Hot desk setups require a thorough cleaning at the end of each day.
 We all know visual reminders are great and there are plenty of free downloadable posters on the Safework websites both national and state-based.
 Washing of all mugs, crockery, etc, and using personal mugs wherever possible.

 As per government advice, keep up to date with your restrictions, eliminate handshakes, no events or large gatherings, no group lunches, put in place staggered meal and break times, reduce the number of people in communal spaces.